Volkswagen Golf Mk7: GTI Clubsport (2016)

-Volkswagen introduced the special-edition GTI Clubsport for 2016, coinciding with the GTI's 40th anniversary.
+Volkswagen introduced the special-edition GTI Clubsport for 2016 to coincide with the GTI's 40th anniversary.
 The Clubsport was not available in the United States.
-On the exterior, the Clubsport features a revised front fascia, more aggressive rear hatch spoiler, new rear diffuser with larger exhaust tips, and a black stripe along the lower sides of the body.
-Inside the car, the Clubsport is equipped with bucket seats and an Alcantara steering wheel and shift lever.
+Externally, the Clubsport features a revised front fascia, a more aggressive rear hatch spoiler, a new rear diffuser with larger exhaust tips, and a black stripe along the lower sides of the body.
+Inside, the Clubsport has bucket seats and an Alcantara steering wheel and shift lever.

 The Clubsport uses the same 2.0-litre EA888 turbocharged inline-4 as the standard GTI which has been revised to produce 261 horsepower, with up to 286 horsepower for 10 seconds at a time via an included overboost feature which raises the engine's boost pressure by 0.2 bar, up to 2.1 bar.
 Transmission choices remain the same as the standard GTI, with both the 6-speed manual and 6-speed DSG available, both equipped with the standard GTI's optional limited-slip differential.
 Weight is listed as 1,375 kg.
 The Clubsport was available from the factory with optional Michelin Pilot Sport Cup 2 tires.
-The official 0-to-60 time is quoted as 5.9 seconds, 0.6 seconds quicker than the standard GTI with Performance Package.
+The official 0-to-60 mph time is quoted as 5.9 seconds, 0.6 seconds quicker than the standard GTI with Performance Package.